gatling/frontline-doc/content/reference/current/installation/manual/index.md

 Second method implies (as stated in Cassandra documentation) to add instances with proper configuration and removing the old ones as you go in order to avoid data loss.

-## FrontLine Server
+## Gatling Enterprise Server

 ### Download

-FrontLine is packaged as a zip bundle that can be downloaded from our maven repository (only for on-premise customers):
+Gatling Enterprise is packaged as a zip bundle that can be downloaded from our maven repository (only for on-premise customers):

 ```
 REPLACE_WITH_YOUR_REPOSITORY_URL/frontline-bundle/REPLACE_WITH_LATEST_FRONTLINE_VERSION/frontline-bundle-REPLACE_WITH_LATEST_FRONTLINE_VERSION-bundle.zip
 ```

-On launch, FrontLine will create or update the FrontLine schema in the Cassandra database.
+On launch, Gatling Enterprise will create or update the Gatling Enterprise schema in the Cassandra database.

 ### Launch

-You can launch FrontLine in the background using the following command:
+You can launch Gatling Enterprise in the background using the following command:

 ```console
 [... frontline-bundle ]$ ./bin/frontline